oliverlambson/machine_defects_linear_regression/README.md

 # Multiple linear regression: Machine defect prediction

 An OLS regression model to predict number of defective parts produced by a machine over the course of a year.
+Final model features were chosen using the forward selection approach.

 ---